biicode/docs/c++/publish-reuse.rst

 Upload and reuse code
 =========================

-So we have integrated in the previous step Google Test in our project, testing a simple **sum** function.
+So we have integrated in the :ref:`previous step <cpp_getting_started>` Google Test in our project, testing a simple **sum** function.
 Can I do the same with my source code?
 Of course, that is exactly what biicode does!
 The only requisite for this it that you have to |biicode_signup|.
 It is completely **free**, and it will just take two minutes.